The Wild Benefits

 cardiovascular health.

 So it turns out those tree huggers were right all along.
-Spending time outdoors provides numerous benefits for both physical and mental health, such as lowering cortisol levels, boosting the immune system, improving sleep quality, and can increase Vitamin D exposure.
-All that along with the benefits you gain from sauna and cold water therapy create a powerful wellness routine.
+Spending time outdoors offers powerful benefits for both body and mind - lowering cortisol, boosting immunity, improving sleep, and increasing Vitamin D. Paired with sauna and cold water therapy, it becomes a powerful wellness ritual.

-Forest bathing and outdoor-time reduces your heart rate and blood pressure, lowering stress hormones' impact on the gut.
+Forest bathing and time outdoors can lower heart rate and blood pressure, reducing the impact of stress on the body and gut.

 Mental and emotional benefits